top of page

 Dr. Ellen Dierenfeld with elephant

-Dr. Ellen S. Dierenfeld received her PhD and MS in Animal Science from Cornell University, and a BS in Animal Science from Iowa State University.
-She is a founding member of both the American Zoo and Aquarium Association’s Nutrition Advisory Group and the Comparative Nutrition Society, where she currently serves as President, and is an Advisor to the online Handrearing Resource Center.
+Dr. Ellen S. Dierenfeld received her graduate degrees in Animal Science from Cornell University, with undergraduate from Iowa State University.
+She is a founding member of both the American Zoo and Aquarium Association’s Nutrition Advisory Group and the Comparative Nutrition Society, where she currently serves as Past President, and is an Advisor to the online Handrearing Resource Center.
+She served >10 years a Nutrition Advisor to the AZA Elephant SSP and is a member of the IUCS/SSC Asian Elephant Specialist Group with over 30 years’ professional experience in applied and basic animal nutrition research.

-She served >10 years a Nutrition Advisor to the AZA Elephant SSP, and is a member of the IUCS/SSC Asian Elephant Specialist Group, with over 30 years’ professional experience in applied and basic animal nutrition research.
 Previous positions include: Director of Wildlife Nutrition (Wildlife Conservation Society/Bronx Zoo), Director of Nutrition and Research (Oxbow Animal Health), Staff Nutritionist (Saint Louis Zoo), and Manager of Africa R&D and Global Sustainability Programs (Novus International, Inc.).
+She currently works as Lead Specialist, Sustainable Feed Innovations for the World Wildlife Fund US, and serves on multiple national and international advisory groups targeting feed sustainability.

 Hollis Burbank-Hammarlund, MRP